Christian Martin (television executive): Career

 Martin is currently the president of Marquee Media overseeing streaming, podcasts, books, social media and distribution for Martha Stewart and Emeril Lagasse.
 In 2021 he signed a three-year, 234-episode deal to produce 78 shows a year for Stewart and Lagasse as part of the Roku Channel's Roku Originals series.
 Martin is credited as an executive producer on the shows which were nominated for five daytime Emmys in 2022.
-Martin oversees Stewart's podcast on iHeart, runs her TikTok account and oversees all publishing for her deals with Penguin Random House as well as Harper Collins.
+Martin oversees Stewart's podcast on iHeart, runs her TikTok account and oversees all publishing for her deals with Penguin Random House as well as HarperCollins.

 Martin was vice president and general manager of video for SiriusXM for two years overseeing video for The Howard Stern Show.

 Martin held the post of Vice President Broadband Strategy and Development for A+E Networks also known as Lifetime Networks from June 2008 till 2016.
 At A+E, Christian is responsible for all broadband, loosely described as video, where he and his team created all of the Project Runway video extras including the Tim Gunn's Workroom and the Project Runway Buzz Room, an aggregation of all the internet chatter around Project Runway.

 He worked for NBC News, mostly for Dateline NBC, from 1993 till 2006.
 He has also covered the 2000, 2002, 2004 and 2006 Olympics for NBC Sports.
 He won Sports Emmys for his coverage of the 2000, 2002 and 2004 Olympics.

 From 2003 to 2006 he was primarily Ann Curry's producer for NBC.
 Together they covered earthquakes in Pakistan, the tsunami in Sri Lanka, interviewed First Lady Laura Bush, Brad Pitt and Angelina Jolie, and the American hostage Thomas Hamill.

 In August, 2006 he moved to iVillage.com where he was vice president and the executive producer of content, Programming and Integration.
 He held that post through May 2008.